Cherokee County Sheriff's Spokesperson Allegedly Posted Photo Of Anti-Asian Covid-19 Shirt On Facebook

 When contacted by CNN about the post, Baker told CNN, “No additional comment.”

 “Love my shirt,” the photo caption of the shirt reads.
 It goes on to encourage others to buy their own shirts saying, “get yours while they last.”
-CNN reached out to the store selling the shirts but did not immediately receive a response.READ MORE: Hollywood Reacts With Horror To Atlanta Shootings; Daniel Dae Kim Speaks To House Committee About Rise In Violence Against Asian Americans
+CNN reached out to the store selling the shirts but did not immediately receive a response.READ MORE: Largo Man Surrenders To FBI, Faces Charges Related To Capitol Riot

 CNN also reached out to Facebook to see whether they deleted the account, or if it was the user that did, but did not receive a response.